segmentstream-com/segmentstream-com.github.io/_docs/datasources/amocrm.md

 After authorization you need to set the data source parameters.

+### Options description

+**Title**
-(1) The name of the data source.
+The name of the data source.
 It is displayed in the interface in the list of sources.

+**AmoCRM subdomain**
-(2) Should be filled with the name of your project as it appears in the amoCRM panel url, i.e. https://projectName.amocrm.ru/
+Should be filled with the name of your project as it appears in the amoCRM panel url, i.e. https://projectName.amocrm.ru/

-(3) **Allow PII data import** - enable import of personal data.
+**Allow PII data import**
+Enable import of personal data.

+**Import leads**
-(4) **Import leads** - enable import of lead data.
+Enable import of lead data.

+**Import customers**
-(5) **Import customers** - enable import of customer data.
+Enable import of customer data.

+**Import transactions**
-(6) **Import transactions** - enable import of transaction data.
+Enable import of transaction data.

-To save and enable the data source, click "Save" (9).
+To save and enable the data source, click **Save**.

-The "Disconnect" button (8) is used to revoke the authorization data.
+The **Disconnect** button is used to revoke the authorization data.
 The settings are saved.

-You can enable or disable the data source at any time (7).
+You can enable or disable the data source at any time by using the switch on the top right.